wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ### [3D Rain](https://www.nexusmods.com/newvegas/mods/79652)

-Replace the poorly designed 2D rain found in Zion Canyon (as well as most weather mods) with a new 3D version.
+Replace the poorly designed 2D rain found in Zion Canyon (as well as in most weather mods) with a new 3D version.
 Rain no longer looks abnormal when you look up or down.

 #### Installation: